julianeon/julianeon/repo_guide.md

 This is a guide to my repositories on GitHub, linked to from my [profile](./README.md).

 Most of my repos are web apps made with JavaScript.
 Most of the recent ones are React apps, though I could have just as easily used Svelte or Next.js.
+If you'd like to read my writing about JavaScript, see [JavaScriptPage](https://javascriptpage.com).

 To see a recent example of a React template I customized for a landing page, see [React-Landing-Page-Learn React](https://github.com/julianeon/React-Landing-Page-Learn-React).